wyuinche/mitum-js-util/README.md

 You can check use-cases of Generator in the next part.

+__!
+If you want to get keypair for mitumc, go 'Generate Keypair' first. !__

 ### Generate Create-Accounts

 For new account, 'currency id' and 'initial amount' must be set.
 With source account, you can create and register new account of target public key.